SteveEbuka/dca-lstm-hybrid-volve/README.md

-# dca-lstm-hybrid-volve
-Hybrid physics-informed DCA-LSTM framework for oil well production forecasting using the Equinor Volve dataset.

-Hybrid DCA-LSTM Framework for Oil Well Production Forecasting
+# Hybrid DCA-LSTM Framework for Oil Well Production Forecasting

 This repository accompanies the manuscript: